rheiland/pc4covid19_v6_test/README.md

 **This model will be continually refined with input from the community, particularly experts in infectious diseases.
 The validation state will be updated as this progresses.**

 ## Release summary:
+### 4.0:
+Added the "Regime" dropdown options in the GUI and associated data/*.xml.
+Updates to the core model and the `About` tab.

 ### 3.2:
 Updates to the core model; nothing new in the GUI.